Win CE Integrators Guide

 The steps to follow are:

-by examining registry entry HKEY_LOCAL_MACHINE\Loader\SystemPath or
+path by examining registry entry HKEY_LOCAL_MACHINE\Loader\SystemPath or

 HKEY_LOCAL_MACHINE\Launch\SystemPath for the system path entry.
 This lists